-Chairman - Isidro A. Consunji, Vice Chairman & CEO Member - Victor C. Macalincag, Independent Director Member - Federico E. Puno, Independent Director
+Chairman - Isidro A. Consunji Member - Victor C. Macalincag, Independent Director Member - Federico E. Puno, Independent Director stated in the Amended By-Laws, Revised Code of Corporate Governance and pertinent SEC rules.

-Your Board's Nomination and Election Committee (NOMELEC) is comprised of three (3) Board Directors, with majority membership of Independent Directors.
-The Committee's main function is to review, recommend and promulgate guidelines involving the nomination process and criteria for the Board of Directors as stated in the Amended By-Laws, Revised Code of Corporate Governance and pertinent SEC rules.
 It reviews each Director's continuation on the Board every year, taking into account meeting attendance, participation and contribution to the Board.
 The Committee also oversees Board & Director performance and development and succession planning for SMC Group's Board and key officers.